autresphere/ASAnyCurlController/Readme.md

 ASCurlTransitionController is a UIViewController that will animate the transition between to view controllers, its current content controller and a new one.

-You first set its initial content controller usinf its property `contentController`.
-Then you can call `[ASCurlTransitionController animateTransitionDownWithController:duration:options:completion]` or `[ASCurlTransitionController animateTransitionUpWithController:duration:options:completion]` whether you want the new view to be revealed as if it were coming from above or below the current view.
+You first set its initial content controller using its property `contentController`.
+Then you call `[ASCurlTransitionController animateTransitionDownWithController:duration:options:completion]` or `[ASCurlTransitionController animateTransitionUpWithController:duration:options:completion]` whether you want the new view to be revealed as if it were coming from above or below the current view.

 ## Technical explanation